 My experience in this field provided the motivation and knowledge needed for my book, Cloth Modeling and Animation, co-edited with Donald House.
-(See House & Breen, 2000).
+(See House & Breen 2000).

 The previous work focused on simulating how a piece of cloth would freely drape over an object.
 I was also involved in another cloth modeling project (with Masaki Aono of IBM's Tokyo Research Lab) that investigated the modeling methods needed to deform a woven cloth model into a specific 3-D shape.
 This capability is an important part of a CAD sytem for 3-D broadcloth composite parts.
 Broadcloth composites are widely used in the aerospace industry.
 (See Aono, Breen & Wozny 1992, 1994, 1996 & 2001).

-Currently I am working with the Shima Seiki Lab and the Theoretical and Applied Mechanics Group here at Drexel to develop modeling, simulation and design technologies for the manufacturing of advanced knitted materials and structures.
-(See Liu et al. 2017).
+Currently I am working with the Center for Functional Fabrics, the Theoretical and Applied Mechanics Group, the (Dr. Randy) Kamien Group, and the Spatial Automation Laboratory to develop modeling, simulation and design technologies for the manufacturing of advanced knitted materials and structures.